Our People

 Undergraduate Research Assistant she/her/hers

-Blessing is a third-year Public Health student, and Vice President of the Nigerian Students Association at Purdue.
+Blessing is a fourth-year Public Health student, and Vice President of the Nigerian Students Association at Purdue.
 She is interested in epidemiological data analysis, health disparities, healthcare systems, and loves the views from window seats on airplanes.
 Outside of the lab, she also likes to sleep, work out, travel, spend time with family, and watch K-dramas.

 Kennedy Sheppard